parumu/restaurant/README.md

 ### OrderMgr
 - Maintains outstanding orders of each table with `TableOrder`
 - Stores `TableOrder`s in a `Vector`
-- `TableOrder` maintains a priority queue of outstanding orders with minimum `ready_at` at the root
+- `TableOrder` maintains a priority queue of outstanding orders with the order with minimum `ready_at` at the root
 - `TableOrder` also maintains a hash table of outstanding orders with order `UUID` as the key and the `Item` (order) as the value